Filter Options

 How much will a Botswana safari cost?

 “Botswana safari prices can be expensive.
-Although cheaper safari options are possible, very little comes cheap out here – count on a starting point of US$250 per person per day, and an upper limit of around US$1200.
-It is usually worth every dollar spent, as most safaris include supremely comfortable accommodation, high-class meals and packages that include all activities.
+Although cheaper safari options are possible, very little comes cheap out here: count on a starting point of US$200 per person per day, and an upper limit of around US$1,150.
+Most often it is worth every dollar spent, as most safaris include supremely comfortable accommodations, high-class meals and packages that include all activities.
 Air transfers between camps and lodges are sometimes included, and sometimes extra.
 Most safari deals also come with the advantage that once you’ve paid for them, you’re unlikely to have any additional costs beyond shopping purchases and tips.
-You could keep costs down by self-driving, but DIY safaris here are similarly pricey by African standards once you factor in 4WD-camper rental, national park and campsite fees, and fuel.”
+You could keep costs down by self-driving, but do-it-yourself safaris here are similarly pricey by African standards once you factor in 4WD-camper rental, national park and campsite fees, and fuel.”

 Factors influencing the cost of a Botswana safari 3